chkui/ErrorBoundariesExample/README.md

-An Example for React Error Boundaries future
+An Example for React Error Boundaries future!